 The SMF may decide to modify PDU Session to send the EAS rediscovery indication to the UE as defined in clause 6.2.3.3 of TS 23.548 [74].

 If the SMF receives one of the triggers in step 1b ~ 1d, the SMF starts SMF requested PDU Session Modification procedure.

+If UE supports the PDU Set based QoS handling for UL, the SMF may decide to modify PDU Session to instruct the UE to perform PDU Set based QoS handling as described in clause 6.2.3.3 of TS 23.501 [2].